richarvey/techshift-modernise/content/page/decoupling.md

 ### What is decoupling

 A decoupled application architecture allows each component to perform its tasks independently (microservices), it allows components to remain completely autonomous and unaware of each other.
-A change in one service shouldn't require a change in the other services.
+A change in one service should not require a change in the other services.
 Applications communicate via message buses/queues in order to signal to other processes that something needs to be done.

 #### Abstract thinking

 Lets look at this in an abstract way to understand why its a great idea.

-We have a warehouse with 8 workers to pick stock fromt he shelves.
-4 of them have ladders to reach the high places and 4 don't.
+We have a warehouse with 8 workers to pick stock from the shelves.
+4 of them have ladders to reach the high places and 4 do not.

 Now an order comes into the warehouse and its for something low down on the shelve.
-Anyworker can go and pick up the package and we can cope easily.
-Infact we can do 8 orders of picking low shelved items at once.
+Any worker can go and pick up the package and we can cope easily.
+In fact we can do 8 orders of picking low shelved items at once.
 The problem comes when the 9th order comes in.
 There is no one left to take the order!
-Now if this order was only to flash up on the screen untill another order comes in we'd run the risk of loosing that order if a 10th arrived and replaced it.
+Now if this order was only to flash up on the screen until another order comes in we would run the risk of loosing that order if a 10th arrived and replaced it.

-Now in real life, we'd print the order and pop it in a tray, this order would be picked up when a worker returns to check if there are new orders.
+Now in real life, we would print the order and pop it in a tray, this order would be picked up when a worker returns to check if there are new orders.
 This tray is our queue in a decoupled system.
 We can also have two trays/queues, one for low picking items and one for higher up items, this would allow us to efficiently allocate jobs to the right worker.

-Now lets think of this in terms of an ecomerce site.
-A user clicks to place an order > stock is checked > payment is taken > order is writen to the DB > the user is acknowledged.
+Now lets think of this in terms of an e-commerce site.
+A user clicks to place an order > stock is checked > payment is taken > order is written to the DB > the user is acknowledged.
 If you think about that as a single process you are tying up server resources/a thread on a system till everything is processed.

-In a decoupled version of this you would place the order in a queue and inform the user we'll notify you when your order is accepted and ready.
-This free's up significant resources and allows you to take more orders than you have current capacity for as they are queued and processed as fast as you can.
-This way of dealing with prcessing can also help if your payment provider has a API limit for example, you can process without overwhelming their system and returning errors to your customers.
+In a decoupled version of this you would place the order in a queue and inform the user we will notify you when your order is accepted and ready.
+This frees up significant resources and allows you to take more orders than you have current capacity for as they are queued and processed as fast as you can.
+This way of dealing with processing can also help if your payment provider has a API limit for example, you can process without overwhelming their system and returning errors to your customers.

 ### Microservices